jezzsantos/saastack/docs/how-to-guides/220-convert-event-sourced-aggregate-to-snapshot.md

   [LastModifiedAtUtc]     [datetime]       NULL,
 ```

-> Lastly, if you are using Microsoft SQL Server, you will need to move the definition of the old read model from one file (e.g., from: `AzureSQLServer-Seed-Eventing-Generic.sql`) to another file (e.g., to: `AzureSQLServer-Seed-Snapshotting-Generic.sql`).
+> Lastly, if you are using Microsoft SQL Server, you will need to move the seed definition of the old read model from one file (e.g., from: `AzureSQLServer-Seed-Eventing-Generic.sql`) to the other file (e.g., to: `AzureSQLServer-Seed-Snapshotting-Generic.sql`).